 The DigiPen Game Development Academy is a challenging, multidisciplinary experience designed to teach students how to create video games using math, physics, computer science, art and animation, sound and music, and game design principles.
-Student are challenged to use higher order thinking and problem solving skills as they are guided through a variety of game projects.
+Students are challenged to use higher order thinking and problem solving skills as they are guided through a variety of game projects.
 These projects require students to go beyond the academic concepts to see how they must be integrated to produce engaging experiences for players.
 The program culminates in a team-based project, where students will design and produce an original game.
-This course is equivalent to 1 applied math credit, 1 art credit, and 1 computer science credit.
-For more information contact a member of our team at firstname.lastname@example.org.

 This course is open to students in Grades 8 through 12.
 This class requires that students have successfully completed Algebra 1.

-The tuition for the DigiPen Game Development Academy is $5250 per 32-week course.
+The tuition for the DigiPen Game Development Academy is $5500 per 28-week course.
 A $750 non-refundable deposit is due at the time of registration.
-The remaining $4500 will be paid in monthly installments of $500, which will be charged on the first of every month until the tuition is paid in full.
+The remaining $4750 will be paid in monthly installments of $593.75, which will be charged automatically on the first of every month until the tuition is paid in full.